miklevin/MikeLev.in/_posts/2025-07-15-breaking-adobe-tax-software-freedom.md

     * **Potential Prompt Snippet for Next AI:** "Based on the provided text, the author uses a 'magic spellbook' metaphor.
 Generate two new, simple analogies a beginner could understand to explain a) what the 'PATH environment variable' is, and b) what Nix does to create a 'normalized' environment."

 2.  **Task Suggestion 2:** Create a Skeptic's FAQ
-    * **Potential Prompt Snippet for Next AI:** "Read the attached manifesto on FOSS vs. proprietary software.
+    * **Potential Prompt Snippet for Next AI:** "Read the attached bluebrint on FOSS vs. proprietary software.
 Identify the three most likely points of resistance or skepticism from a reader who is happy paying for commercial software.
 Draft these as questions in an FAQ section and then provide answers that are consistent with the author's tone and philosophy."